QIWI-API/topup-wallet-docs/_topup-status_en.html.md

 *to/account-number* | QIWI Wallet user ID, i.e. the mobile phone number in international format

 ## Response format

+In case of non-fatal [error](#tech_error) or non-final [payment status](#statuses) received in response to the request, the Agent’s system should repeat the request.

+[Fatal errors](#tech_error) mean that sending a secondary request with the same parameters will result in the same error.
+Fatal errors are often caused by invalid configuration and require manual intervention.
+In case of fatal error, the Agent’s system may either keep repeating requests, or pause repeating the request until the configuration is corrected.
+Agent’s system needs not to deny payment as transaction status is unknown on request processing error.
+Transaction status information is inaccessible in case of these errors, so the Agent should not denies the payment on its side.

+In case of network error (connection or response timeout) or HTTP error (HTTP status code other than `200`, or empty HTTP response), incorrect XML-documents (no required tag/attribute) the Agent’s system should repeat the request.
+Transaction status information is inaccessible in case of these errors, so the Agent should not reject the payment on its side.

+<aside class="success">If you are not sure how to interpret API response, address to our Support: <a href="mailto:bss@qiwi.com">bss@qiwi.com</a>.</aside>

 ### Successful request processing